Grace Gemberling: Artistic style

 During the course of her career critics frequently noticed Gemberling's competent handling of color and her skill in design and execution.

 Critics singled out specific paintings for discussion.
-Regarding "Otakar Sevcik" C. H. Bonte of The Philadelphia Inquirer wrote: "Her so called 'sketch' of Professor Otakar Sevcik (1852-1936) is a creation of so much life, charm and dignity of coloring as to constitute a finished portrait."
-Of her "Amusement Park" Edward Alden Jewell of The New York Times wrote: "Grace Thorp Gemberling's "Amusement Park" young ladies look quite as indisposed as ever.
-Those who pin their admiration exclusively to subject will doubtless turn away from protagonists so depressing, but the judicious can hardly fail to admire this painter's astuteness in constructing a picture."
+Regarding "Otakar Sevcik" C. H. Bonte of The Philadelphia Inquirer wrote: "Her so called 'sketch' of Professor Otakar Sevcik (1852-1936) is a creation of so much life, charm and dignity of coloring as to constitute a finished portrait".

 In reviewing an untitled landscape Scott Chalfont wrote in an exhibition catalog: "So characteristic of Gemberling's finest talent, in this landscape she takes a scene and makes it her own.
-From the wispy trees, to the dark skies and vibrant houses, the contrasts create a compelling painting."
-In 1938 a critic wrote:
+From the wispy trees, to the dark skies and vibrant houses, the contrasts create a compelling painting".
+In 1938, a critic wrote:

 As personal as are the creations of Grace Gemberling, there is extraordinary variety in her canvasses.
 The artist's delineation of well-worn houses is unique as her interpretation of them in color, and there is nothing we like more than the simple but fruitful wedding of line and color mass.
 Control of detail is, in this case, an additional gift.
 Canvases may be flooded with subsidiary graphic or pigmental themes, but there is never confusion.
 Grace Gemberling is one of Philadelphia's most promising painters.

 Concerning the painting "Colonial Stairway" Chalfont wrote: "One of the more realistically interpreted compositions by Gemberling, this is clearly the "Montmorenci" Stair Hall at Winterthur Museum.
-Wonder- fully rendered, this painting invites the viewer into the opulence of the interior and demonstrates her deep ap- preciation for the Winterthur Museum and the impressive collection within."
+Wonderfully rendered, this painting invites the viewer into the opulence of the interior and demonstrates her deep appreciation for the Winterthur Museum and the impressive collection within".